186 plants indexed. Showing 63 matching current filters.

 Boklund wastewater treatment plant serves Böklund, Schleswig-Holstein, Germany, with a population equivalent of 13,635.
 The facility operates under the EU Urban Waste Water Treatment Directive.

-Bredstedt wastewater treatment plant serves 12,800 people in Schleswig-Holstein, Germany.
+Rendsburg wastewater treatment plant serves approximately 77,570 people in Schleswig-Holstein, Germany.
 It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.

-Friedrichstadt wastewater treatment plant serves the town of Friedrichstadt in Schleswig-Holstein, Germany.
-It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.
+Nortorf wastewater treatment plant serves approximately 18,185 people in Schleswig-Holstein, Germany.
+The plant operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.